 The Incoterms framing on the supplier invoice affects this column directly.
 The IFI needs the FOB value, which is the unit value at the named loading port before freight and insurance.
 When a supplier invoice is quoted CIF (cost, insurance, freight) or DDP (delivered duty paid), the invoice unit value includes freight, insurance, and sometimes duty already, none of which belong in the FOB figure CBP wants.
 Backing out those layers requires the freight and insurance lines from the invoice or a supplier breakdown, and the Incoterm itself stated on the invoice header.
 The extraction should capture the Incoterm explicitly, the invoice-stated unit value, and any visible freight or insurance lines so the broker review can derive the FOB unit value cleanly.
 If you process under multiple Incoterms across suppliers, how Incoterms wording on the commercial invoice affects FOB unit value covers the derivation problem in more detail.

 Waterproof and water-resistant.
-Waterproof is the column that splits 6401 from 6402 at the heading level.
-At the 10-digit level it also distinguishes water-resistant suffixes within several headings.
-The supplier description is usually where the signal lives: "waterproof", "water-resistant", "GORE-TEX-lined", "membrane-lined", "seam-sealed", "treated leather".
+Waterproof is the column that splits 6401 from 6402 at the heading level, and at the 10-digit level it also distinguishes water-resistant suffixes within several headings.
+The supplier description carries the signal: "waterproof", "water-resistant", "GORE-TEX-lined", "membrane-lined", "seam-sealed", "treated leather".
 The extraction normalizes these into a three-value flag — waterproof, water-resistant, or neither — and preserves the supplier wording in a separate descriptor column.
-The waterproof determination has its own CBP-ruling history (the rule turns on construction and testing rather than marketing language alone), so for any row where the supplier wording is partial or marketing-led, the broker-review flag is the right output rather than an automatic waterproof-yes call.
+Waterproof determinations turn on construction and testing rather than supplier marketing language, so where supplier wording is partial or marketing-led, the row gets the broker-review flag rather than an auto-yes call.

 Sized-for-adults versus youth versus infants enters as a fifth dimension in some subheadings, derived from the size run rather than from a separate column.
 The extraction's size-run column feeds this — a per-style row with sizes 1Y to 6Y reads as youth, sizes 36 to 46 reads as adult, sizes 0 to 5 (infants' US) reads as infants — and the broker review applies the size cut-off to the suffix selection.